jncraton/operating-systems-cpsc4420/lectures/21-virtual-memory-mechanisms.md

 - Using a separate TLB for instruction fetches and data loads improves performance
 - Locality is improved
-- Lookups can happen in paralell
+- Lookups can happen in parallel
 - Caches can be smaller and therefore faster

 TLB Hierarchy